Brooklyn Home Buying Timeline

 • Lender issues a commitment letter once approved

-Typical time frame: 10 to 20 business days (once documents are gathered)
+Typical timeframe: 10 to 20 business days once documents are gathered

 What is typically requested:

-• Financial statement with supporting documents
+• Financial statement with supporting documentation

-• Employment and income documentation
+• Employment and income verification

 • Bank and brokerage statements

-• Tax returns (often two years)
+• Tax returns, typically two years

 • Reference letters